-5.1 Demonstrated Quality Control Program
+5.1.
+Demonstrated Quality Control Program

-- 5.1.1 The manufacturer shall demonstrate a quality assurance program which specifies controls for at least the following areas: - Existence of corporate quality assurance guidelines; - Incoming quality assurance, including testing; - In-process quality assurance, including testing; - Final inspection and tests; - Equipment calibration; - Drawing and change control; - Packaging and shipping; and, - Handling and disposition of non-conformance materials.
+- 5.1.1.
+A quality assurance program is required to assure that subsequent products produced by the manufacturer shall present the same quality and reliability as the specific products examined.
+Design quality, conformance to design, and performance are the areas of primary concern. - Design quality is determined during the examination and tests and may be documented in the certification report. - Continued conformance to this standard is verified by the certifier's surveillance program. - Quality of performance is determined by field performance and by periodic re-examination and testing. - 5.1.2.
+The manufacturer shall demonstrate a quality assurance program which specifies controls for at least the following areas: - existence of corporate quality assurance guidelines; - incoming quality assurance, including testing; - in-process quality assurance, including testing; - final inspection and tests; - equipment calibration; - drawing and change control; - packaging and shipping; and - handling and disposition of non-conforming materials.

-5.1.2 Documentation/Manual
+5.1.3.
+Documentation/Manual

-There shall be an authoritative collection of quality procedures and policies.
-Such documentation shall provide an accurate description of the quality management system and serve as a permanent reference for implementation and maintenance of that system.
+There should be an authoritative collection of procedures/policies.
+It should provide an accurate description of the quality management system while serving as a permanent reference for implementation and maintenance of that system.
 The system should require that sufficient records are maintained to demonstrate achievement of the required quality and verify operation of the quality system.

-5.1.3 Records
+5.1.4.
+Records

-In order to ensure adequate traceability of materials and products, the manufacturer shall maintain records of all quality control tests performed, and shall maintain these records for a minimum period of two years from the date of manufacture.
+To assure adequate traceability of materials and products, the manufacturer shall maintain a record of all quality assurance tests performed, for a minimum period of two years from the date of manufacture.

-- 5.1.4 Drawing and Change Control - The manufacturer shall establish a system of product configuration control that shall allow no unauthorized changes to the product.
-Changes to critical documents, identified in the Approval Report, must be reported to, and authorized by, FM Approvals prior to implementation for production. - The manufacturer shall assign an appropriate person or group to be responsible for, and require that, proposed changes to FM Approved or Listed products be reported to FM Approvals before implementation.
-The manufacturer shall notify FM Approvals of changes in the product or of persons responsible for keeping FM Approvals advised by means of FM Approvals' Revision Request, FM Approved Product/Specification-Tested Revision Report or Address/Main Contact Change Report. - Records of all revisions to all FM Approved products shall be maintained.
+5.1.5.
+Drawing and Change Control

+- The manufacturer shall establish a system of product configuration control that shall allow no unauthorized changes to the product.
+Changes to critical documents, identified in the certification report, may be required to be reported to, and authorized by the certification agency prior to implementation for production. - Records of all revisions to all certified products shall be maintained.